Mark SaFranko

-Mark SaFranko is an author, playwright and actor based in New Jersey, United States.
+Mark SaFranko is an American writer, playwright and actor based in New Jersey.
 His work is primarily located in the crime and confessional genres.
 SaFranko has written over 100 short stories, over 50 of which have been printed, as well as poetry, essays, and four novels.
 He has also written a dozen plays, some produced in New York and others staged in Ireland.

 Early life

 SaFranko was born in Trenton, New Jersey.
 After attending Notre Dame High School, SaFranko turned towards writing, citing Henry Miller On Writing as a key influence, when he was aged around 18 or 19.

 SaFranko traveled extensively, settling for the longest period in Hoboken, New Jersey.
 During this time, he worked in many different jobs to sustain enough income to continue writing: a truck driver, freight loader, clothing salesman, short-order cook, dinner theater actor, factory hand, bar musician, bank clerk, political risk analyst, office temp, crime and sports reporter, fast food worker, and telephone sales solicitor.